matheus23/irreactive.com/content/functional-graphics.md

 myRectangle();
 ```

 You might expect that removing the `myCircle()` call would just remove the circle from our picture, but that is wrong!
 Unfortunately, `translate` has these mutable semantics: It will change any drawing calls in the future!
-The same is true for `setFillStyle`.
+The same is true for `setColor`.
 However, `translate` is quite useful: If you used it everywhere, then you can specify the position of elements from outside their definition, and therefore re-use a graphic-generating function for the same scene at two different positions.

 Generally it is nice to have these guaruntees like *'removing a call to a graphical primitive only removes it from the scene and has no other effects'*: In bigger codebases, you'll want to know exactly what effect removing or adding a line of code can have.
 If it is possible that removing a line of code has a side-effect on the rest of your project, it becomes hard to maintain.